Akuli/odotdot/docs/std/io.md

 ```

 If you want to work with [ByteArray]s instead of [String]s, don't use a
-[StringWrapper].
-Note that unlike with most other file-like objects, there's no
+[StringWrapper](#stringwrapper).
+Note that unlike with most other file-like
-need to close `FakeFile`s; however, `close` is supported for compatibility with
+objects, there's no need to close `FakeFile`s; however, `close` is supported
-functions that need to close the files.
+for compatibility with functions that need to close the files.

 `FakeFile` inherits [FileLikeBase](#filelikebase), overrides all
 [FileLikeBase](#filelikebase) methods that must be overrided and doesn't have